dfki-ric/docker_image_development/README.md

 ##### HINTS:

-* For starting with another xml config execute (suffix may be omitted): `./commonGUI.bash CommonGUI <Config>`
+* For starting with another xml config execute: `./commonGUI.bash <Config>` (suffix may be omitted)

-* To see, which configs are available execute: `./commonGUI.bash CommonGUI`
+* To see, which configs are available execute: `./commonGUI.bash --help`

-* In order to get tab completion for commonGUI.bash: `source autocomplete.me`
+* In order to enable tab completion: `source autocomplete.me`

 * If you want to get into the container to look at the workspace and change things manually execute: `./exec.bash`.
 Keep in mind that changes in the container will vanish as soon as a new container is generated.
+Refer to the [usage documentation](doc/020_Usage.md) for detailed infos.

 ## Documentation